Posts

 Exciting 10 hours in Magny-Cours

 Arrived in 14th place, the rubber carburetor thought that this would be a good time to make the number a little more exciting and spontaneously parted with the carburetor.
 Driver Andreas was forced to push Paul off the track into the already familiar pit.
 Equipped with an additional clamp, it went back into the race to make up for lost places.
 And this time it should work!
 Team by team and round by round, Andreas, Felix, Thomas, Andy and Wolfi worked their way up to Place 1!
-For the remaining one and a half hours we had to “only” defend it - no easy task, because we didn't get anything for free from the French team “Superbordel”.
-The drivers, who are also very strong, always came close to us with their fast PK.
-Now just don't make a mistake ...
+For the remaining one and a half hours it was “only” a matter of defending it – not an easy task, because we didn’t get anything for free from the French team “Superbordel”.
+The drivers, who were also very strong, kept coming dangerously close to us with their fast PK.

 With the award ceremony, that has been beneficial for Project Paul so far most exciting racing weekend a happy ending, because Andreas was also able to attend - despite severe pain in his shoulder - and receive his very own trophy: with a time of He has the fastest lap in 1.29.3 minutes burned into the asphalt!